 Many cat owners do not realize their friendly, single adult cats may have trouble getting along with a new kitten.
-A new kitten is typically eager to make friends but the older cats in the household want nothing to do with them.
+A new kitten is typically eager to make friends, but the older cats in the household may want nothing to do with the younger one.
 Often times the older cats will appear sad, reclusive, hiss a lot, and sometimes even stop eating if they aren’t adjusting well to the new member of the family.
 These behaviors are because cats do not like change, especially when it involves their established territory.
 Introducing a kitten to an adult cat can cause a lot of stress in your household, but there are some things you can do to help make the introduction go more smoothly.

 Preparation is the key to a successful introduction of a new kitten to your older cat.
 If you prepare your cat for the new arrival and make the changes seem less drastic, then they are more likely to adapt to their new roommate.
 Give yourself (and your older cat) plenty of time to prepare for this adjustment with these steps.

 Calm Your Older Cat

 Pheromones are useful for creating a calm environment for any cat.
 The weeks before the arrival of a new kitten is a great time to make use of them.
 Diffusers, sprays, and wipes are all available and help your cat feel relaxed without the use of drugs.
 Try using pheromones for at least a few weeks before bringing home a kitten.

 If you suspect your older cat will become stressed and anxious with a new kitten, consider nutritional supplements that are designed to calm a cat.
 These won’t drug your pet but will help them remain calm and relaxed.
 They typically work best if given a few weeks prior to the anticipated stressful event and can be continued after the new kitten arrives.
 The ingredients usually include L-theanine, Phellodendron, magnolia, whey or milk proteins, and other natural ingredients shown to be safe and effective for pets.

 Get Your Home Ready